Duugu/Sku/index.md

 - [SkuMapper r1.8](https://github.com/Duugu/SkuMapper/releases/download/r1.8/SkuMapper-r1.8-wrath.zip) (Sep 20th, 2022, mapping addon for sighted players)

 # Release notes

+## Changes in Sku r30.23
+- Removed the Import and Export menu entries under Navigation > Data
+- Removed the Navigation > Waypoint > Manage menu.
+- The addon is now auto deleting all customized map data that was manually imported (if there is any) on first login after starting the client.
+That means, if you do import custom map data, it will only exist for the current game session.
+If you do exit and restart the game client, you need to re-import that data.
+- Removed the key binds to open the Sku Minimap for mapping or to show routes on the game minimap.

 ## Changes in Sku r30.22
 - Fixed a bunch of waypoints and waypoint names in the dk starting area to be more clear.